tuurno/whitepaper/README.md

 ### Mission
 Put *tuurno* in millions of people's hands around the world.
 Becoming tuurno into a daily use tool for people.

+## Tuurno Suite

+Tuurno is design with many features within the app that create a suite of different use cases.

+* TUMarket
+* TUBusiness
+* TUSport
+* TUTransport
+* TUSocial

 ## 1.1 Roadmap

 *Tuurno* is in process of development and we plan to launch the first version of the app for Android and iOS users at the end of this year 2021, with about 2 months in beta with the first customers and businesses partners.